chenen3/yeager/README.md

 ### 1. Configure

-On remote host we have generated client config `/usr/local/etc/yeager/client.json`, now copy it to local host as `/usr/local/etc/yeager/config.json`
+On remote machine we have generated client config `/usr/local/etc/yeager/client.json`, now copy it to local machine as `/usr/local/etc/yeager/config.json`

 ### 2. Run service